Abstergo2003/LittleLifeUpdates/BringBackTemplates/README.md

         <p>Lorem ipsum dolor sit amet consectetur adipisicing elit.
 Quam, veritatis.
 Nam fugiat assumenda, recusandae nesciunt, eveniet repellendus, voluptate consequatur soluta vel eaque enim unde reprehenderit eius.
 Quidem sequi dicta eum.</p>
     </template>
 ```
-2.3 Framework doesn't really diffrentiate beetwen static and dynamic element, so you can mix them thogether.
+2.3 Framework doesn't really diffrentiate beetwen static and dynamic element, so you can mix them thogether, nor does it diffrentiate beetwen isolated or global element.

 2.4 Please not that two templates can't have the same ID, and you will access templates by ID, but when appended to page they will gain custom id to eneable multiple instances loaded into one page.